 If you liked the article and want to invite your friends to the history trip to Ayutthaya Siam Empire, then share the link to the post in your social media channels.
 A good echo on the internet strengthens the recognition by search engines and thus separates the wheat from the chaff.
 Thank you!

 Some links in this article are marked with *.
 You can reach a store, an agency or another commercial enterprise through them.
-If you buy or book something there, Sonnige Pfade gets a commission to finance this blog.
+If you buy or book something there, Sonnige Pfade blog gets a commission to finance this blog.
 Nothing will be more expensive for you, because the commission is already included in the price.